Mahdi03/Python-Virus/README.md

 To run this code quickly, open The Command Prompt, CD into the Project's Directory, and run:

-`cls && for /l %x in (1, 1, 5) do python genRandDirs.py && python virus.py`
+`cls && for /l %x in (1, 1, 5) do python genRandDirs.py && python virus.py && cls`

 ## Extra Files: